brentthayer1/capstone1/README.md

 ### danceability: How suitable a track is for dancing.
 A value of 0.0 is least danceable and 1.2. is most danceable.
 ![danceability](/images/danceability.png)

-### energy: Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
+### energy: A measure from 0.0 to 1.0 that represents a perceptual measure of intensity and activity.
 ![energy](/images/energy.png)

 ### liveness: Detects the presence of an audience in the recording from 0.0 to 1.0.